pollfish/docs/terms/researcher.md

 **4.2**  Where the Processor, with the consent of the Controller, appoints a sub-processor and sub-contracts its obligations under this agreement it shall do so only by way of a written agreement with the sub-processor which imposes the same obligations in relation to the security of the processing on the sub-processor as are imposed on the Processor under this Agreement.

-**4.3**  For the avoidance of doubt, where the sub-processor fails to fulfil its obligations under any sub-processing agreement, the Processor shall remain fully liable to the Controller for the fulfilment of its obligations under this Agreement.
+**4.3**  For the avoidance of doubt, where the sub-processor fails to fulfil its obligations under any sub-processing agreement, the Processor shall remain fully liable to the Controller for the fulfillment of its obligations under this Agreement.

 **5. DATA-SUBJECT RIGHTS**